ElazarK/content-docs/scripts/D2GetSystemLog.md

-Use this script to copy a log file.
+Copies a log file.
 This scripts works on Windows and Unix differently.

 ## Script Data
 ---